What’s That Lab? COVID-19 Labs Special Edition!

 Race and health are inextricably linked to each other.
 Pediatricians Nathan Chomilo and Michael Cosimini break down the AAP Policy Statement on the health effects of racism on children.

-Race and Medicine - An Introduction
+Bonus: Race and Medicine - An Introduction

 In recent weeks, many of our medical organizations have released official statements declaring racism to be a public health crisis.
 In this introduction to Hippo Education’s new Race and Medicine audio series, Dr. Jay-Sheree Allen sits down with Primary Care RAP host Dr. Neda Frayha for a candid conversation exploring the definition and types of racism, the historical and present-day manifestations of racism in medicine, and potential strategies we all can incorporate into our daily practices to go beyond the hashtag and become true allies.